neeru1207/WhatsApp-Spammer/README.md

 # WhatsApp-Spammer
-GUI based Automated spammer for WhatsApp.
+Windows GUI based Automated spammer for WhatsApp.
 ## Getting started
 ### Installing Python3
 You need to have Python 3 installed on your PC.
 If you don't, all you need to do is go to [https://www.python.org/downloads/](https://www.python.org/downloads/) and download the latest version of Python